 Several buildings can still be found in Eureka, while the Ruby Hill mine, which produced millions of dollars in silver, gold, and lead, is now on private property and requires permission to enter due to Hantavirus concerns.
 The town’s remaining buildings include the Eureka Sentinel Museum, which showcases the town’s mining history through exhibits and artifacts.

 Visitors can explore the ruins of the old buildings and see what life was like during the town’s heyday.
-Aside from the museum, visitors can also check out the historic Eureka Opera House, which was built in 1880 and has been restored to its former glory.
+Aside from the museum, visitors can also check out the historic Eureka Opera House, built in 1880 and restored to its former glory.

 The town’s cemetery is also worth a visit, as it contains the graves of many of its early residents, including miners and their families.
 In addition, visitors can take a self-guided walking tour of Eureka to see the town’s remaining historic buildings and landmarks.

-Overall, exploring the ruins and mining artifacts in Eureka offers a fascinating glimpse into Nevada’s rich mining history.
+Overall, exploring Eureka’s ruins and mining artifacts offers a fascinating glimpse into Nevada’s rich mining history.

 Visiting Eureka Today